TylerLu/EDUGraphAPI-PHP/README.md

 ## Questions and comments

 - If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/O365-EDU-AspNetMVC-Samples/issues).
 - Questions about GraphAPI development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-addins).
-Make sure that your questions or comments are tagged with [ms-graph-api].
+Make sure that your questions or comments are tagged with [microsoftgraph].

 ## Contributing